 Promoting open communication about teenage sexuality

-- assuring your child that he doesn’t need to feel embarrassed
+- being ready to talk about issues or concerns when your child raises them, and assuring your child that he doesn’t need to feel embarrassed

-- being honest if you don’t know the answer to a question – and even suggesting that you look for the answer together
+- being honest if you don’t know the answer to a question – you could suggest that you look for the answer together

 - asking your child what he already knows, then adding new information and clearing up any misconceptions